 While Lincoln routinely promoted the notion of deporting blacks from the United States, claiming that they could not assimilate, he later recognized that the black demographic could instead fortify his own Union ranks during the war and his party’s voting bloc in forthcoming election cycles: the Republicans would ultimately secure the presidency for fifty-six of the seventy-two years between 1861 and 1933.
 Over that same period, they would enjoy a house majority for fifty of those years, a senate majority for sixty-two of them.

-That’s really why they passed the Thirteenth and Fifteenth Amendments to abolish slavery and empower the black vote.
-It was all about plundering the South into submission to subsidize the lifestyles of the North, to strengthen the central government, and to essentially destroy the Constitution.
+That’s really why they passed the Thirteenth and Fifteenth Amendments to abolish slavery and empower the black vote; as Republican Congressman Stevens put it, the votes of the freed slaves were necessary in order "to secure perpetual ascendancy to the party of the Union."
+It was all about plundering the South into submission to subsidize the lifestyles of the North, to strengthen the central government and fortify the Republican Party, and to essentially destroy the Constitution.
+As General William Tecumseh Sherman wrote, "I believe the whole idea of giving votes to the negroes is to create just that many votes to be used by others for political uses."
+Sherman lamented a plan "whereby politicians may manufacture just so much more pliable electioneering material."

 Economically, it’s important to note that the South accounted for no less than three-fourths of all federal tax revenues in the United States, that much of the economic activity in the South at the time could be aptly characterized as agrarian.